In-Meeting Technical Assist. Notetaker. One Shortcut.

-• Every speaker identified — 97% accurate, no meeting bots required — search by speaker benchmark
+• Every speaker named — 97% accurate, no meeting bots required — search by speaker benchmark

 • On-device speech processing — Audio never leaves your Mac